 Top A&D organizations utilize the SCOR model, along with their SPM solution, to effectively manage every phase of their service lifecycle.

 4) Deliver immediate value with commercial off the shelf (COTS) software

 Warfighters need support now.
 Rather than eliminating an existing system and starting from scratch with a new one, A&D organizations can now deploy solutions with a “wrap-and-extend” approach.
 This creates unprecedented efficiencies in cost and time for organizations that can’t afford to have downtime.

 Additionally, Servigistics can be tightly integrated with an organization’s existing systems—reducing the amount of resources needed for implementation and training.

 5) Improve solution adoption and enable the digital thread

 The future state of the A&D industry is tied to the Third Offset Strategy—a plan that relies on a crucial combination of technology and people.
-By using software specifically designed to enable the digital thread, organizations can improve interactions between their systems and people with the tactical power of technology.
+By using software specifically designed to enable the digital thread, organizations can improve interactions between their systems (MROs, bill of materials, etc.) and people with the tactical power of technology.

 Does your SPM solution support these initiatives?
 Now that you’ve seen some SPM tactics of top A&D organizations, does your inventory management software help you meet these objectives?
 If not, maybe it’s time to implement a solution that will support your efforts.